-However, phone cards are typically ineffective with winks that are actually touching the base of the pot - a squidging action which pulls the wink away from the pot while potting it works better - and works poorly with large winks.
+However, phone cards are typically ineffective with winks that are actually touching the base of the pot - a squidging action which pulls the wink away from the pot while potting it works better - and phone cards work poorly with large winks (for which fortunately the centre of gravity is usually farther from the pot, and the ability to impart rotation is easier).
 It is hard to get much forward motion from a phone card, so they tend to be used only for this specialised shot.

-A "lunch" is a shot in which a squopped wink
+A "lunch" is a shot in which a squopped wink is potted.

-There are generally three reasons you would want to do this.
+There are generally four reasons you would want to do this.
 The first is that through some misfortune you are on top of your partner's wink, and it is important that your partner gains the tiddlies - although unless a pile has just been blown there are usually other winks in the pile too, and the lunch may free opponents.